List of Barnyard characters: Farmer Buyer

+Snotty Boy

 Eugene "Snotty Boy" Goldner (voiced by Steve Oedekerk) is a major antagonist in the franchise.
-He is Nora and Nathan Beady's nephew and Bernard Beady's cousin.
+He is Reginald and Serena Beady's son, Nora and Nathan Beady's nephew and Bernard Beady's younger cousin.
 Snotty Boy's uncle and aunt babysit him when his parents drop him off, much to Nathan's dismay.
-Snotty Boy is dim-witted, mean-spirited, selfish, spoiled, unpleasant, greedy, dishonest, bratty, and obnoxious.
-He enjoys torturing the animals, his best friends, and Mr. Beady, which is the basis of the hatred by them.
+Snotty Boy is incredibly dimwitted, mean-spirited, selfish, spoiled, unpleasant, greedy, dishonest, bratty, and obnoxious.
+He enjoys torturing the animals, his best friends, and his uncle, which is the basis of the hatred by them.
 However, he only bullies his uncle when Mrs. Beady isn't around.
-He is also rude towards his parents and often mocks them as well.
+He is also rude towards his parents and often mocks them as well and they don't even bother to disown him as they love him so much.
+He was bullied by his older cousin Bernard Beady when he was younger and he acts the way he does because of him.

 Recurring

+Mr. Beady

-Nathan Randall Beady III (voiced by Steve Oedekerk), more commonly known as Mr. Beady, is Mrs. Beady's husband who miserably tries to convince his wife that animals do not talk.
+Nathan Randall Beady III, more commonly known as Mr. Beady, (voiced by Steve Oedekerk), is Mrs. Beady's husband who miserably tries to convince his wife that animals do not talk.
 Mrs. Beady often calls him "Mr. Lump" because he always sits on a chair watching television and rejects his wife's suspicions.
 He is also shown to be miserable on a semi-constant basis, on some occasions wishing for death.
 He is mostly seen with a beverage in his hand which appears to be either soda or beer.

+Sheep

-The Sheep (voiced by Chris Hardwick, Leigh-Allyn Baker, Cam Clarke, Rob Paulsen and Jeff Bennett) always hang around together in an eternally-close herd and are more intelligent than Duke.
+The Sheep (voiced by Chris Hardwick, Leigh-Allyn Baker, Cam Clarke, Rob Paulsen and Jeff Bennett) always hang around together in an eternally close herd and are more intelligent than Duke.
 They often quote famous literature and make snide comments toward Duke.
 They seem to be very intelligent and philosophical despite their farmly upbringings.

+Three Dogs

+Three Dogs (voiced by Cam Clarke, Rob Paulsen and Fred Tatasciore) are a Golden Retriever, an American Pit Bull Terrier, and a Dobermann.
+The trio of dogs wear barbershop quartet skimmer hats, bowties, and sleeve garters.

+Etta

-Etta (voiced by Leigh-Allyn Baker (series); Andie MacDowell (film)) is the lead hen and the mother of Maddy.
+Etta (voiced by Leigh-Allyn Baker in the series and Andie MacDowell in the film) is the lead hen and the mother of Maddy.
 She used to be a good friend of Ben.

+The Jersey Cows

-The Jersey Cows are Eddy, Igg and Bud (voiced by Maurice LaMarche, S. Scott Bullock, and John DiMaggio respectively), a trio of cows who enjoy pranking humans and dislike having rules.
-They're seen in the episodes "Cow's Night Out" and "Otis' Mom", and also have cameo appearances in several other episodes as well.
+The Jersey Cows are Eddy (voiced by Maurice LaMarche), Igg (voiced S. Scott Bullock), and Bud (voiced by John DiMaggio), a trio of cows who first appears in the film.
+They enjoy pranking humans and dislike having rules.
+They're seen in the episodes "Cow's Night Out" and "Otis' Mom" and also have cameo appearances in several other episodes as well.